-•The Company believes that in addition to appointing personnel having credentials required to serve as directors, Audit & Supervisory Board members, or executive officers, it is important to provide them with necessary training and information.

-•The Company provides candidates for new directors and new Audit & Supervisory Board members with training regarding legal and statutory authorities and obligations, etc. In addition, when a new external director or external Audit & Supervisory Board member is scheduled to come on board, the Company provides training regarding the industry it operates in, its history, business overview, strategy, etc.
+- •The Company believes that in addition to appointing personnel having credentials required to serve as directors, Audit & Supervisory Board members, or executive officers, it is important to provide them with necessary training and information. - •The Company provides candidates for new directors and new Audit & Supervisory Board members with training regarding legal and statutory authorities and obligations, etc. In addition, when a new external director or external Audit & Supervisory Board member is scheduled to come on board, the Company provides training regarding the industry it operates in, its history, business overview, strategy, etc.

-Section 5: Di Section 5: Dialogue with Shareholders General In order to contribute to sustainable growth and the increase of corporate value Principle 5 over the mid-to long-term, companies should engage in constructive dialogue with shareholders even outside the general shareholder meeting.
+General Principle 5 In order to contribute to sustainable growth and the increase of corporate value over the mid-to long-term, companies should engage in constructive dialogue with shareholders even outside the general shareholder meeting.
 During such dialogue, senior management and directors, including outside directors, should listen to the views of shareholders and pay due attention to their interests and concerns, clearly explain business policies to shareholders in an understandable manner so as to gain their support, and work for developing a balanced understanding of the positions of shareholders and other stakeholders and acting accordingly.